LOADING ...

 FZ: Who is Ha ha!

-Phyllis: Sheba is the one that's in with Don.
+Phyllis: Sheba is the one in love with Don.

 Don: And why, why do you monsters?